01 Jan Sandy Scott

-Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 10th annual Quest for the West® Art Show and Sale, Friday, Sept.
-11, 2015.
-In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from 50 coveted Western artists.
-Meet Quest for the West Artist Sandy Scott.
+Scenes from the old West will come to life in paintings and sculptures that will fill the galleries of the Eiteljorg Museum of American Indians and Western Art, with the opening of the 14th annual Quest for the West® Art Show and Sale, Friday, Sept.
+6, 2019.
+In one gallery, the only gallery like it in the state of Indiana, visitors can see and be the first to bid on millions of dollars in artwork from some of the country’s biggest names in Western art.
+Meet Quest for the West® artist Sandy Scott.

 Born in 1943, Dubuque, Iowa; lives in Lander, Wyoming

-2014 Briscoe Museum, Legacy Award for Lifetime Achievement
+2014 Briscoe Western Art Museum, Night of Artists, Legacy Award for Lifetime Achievement

 The New York Pen and Brush